biocode3D/eyetooth/README.md

  F9-Ctrl chord allows you to redefine any key.
 When this chord is entered the LED will come on indicating that it is waiting for the key to be redefined.
 Press and relase the key you want to redefine.
 The LED will blink in acknowlegement.
 Next use the number keys to enter the three digit decimal ascii value of the new definition. (use a leading zero assuming your code is below 100)  The LED will blink as each number is entered, then turn off.
 At this point, the new value will be lost if you unplug the keypad or use F9-C. To keep the new value, use F9-F5.

+For the Rogue keypad: F9-X becomes F9-PrtSc.
+F9-Esc and F9-Space functions are omitted.